Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Introduction

-The spontaneous pair creation could be observed in heavy-ion collisions provided existence of a nuclear sticking \cite{Greiner1985}.
-However the ideas on the sticking of nuclei did not find a support.
-Besides a spontaneous production of positrons a more intensive induced production of pairs occurs due to an excitation of nuclear levels.
-Therefore, the key question is how to distinguish spontaneous production of positrons originated in the decay of the electron-positron vacuum from the induced production and other competing phone processes.
 New studies of low-energy heavy-ion collisions at the supercritical regime are anticipated at the upcoming accelerator facilities in Germany, Russia, and China \cite{Gumberidze2009,Ter2015,Ma2017}.
-This possibility renewed theoretical interest to the problem \cite{Popov:2020xmd}.
-As one can see from numerical results reported in \cite{Popov:2020xmd}, these results support those obtained in earlier works, although comparison with analytical results derived in \cite{Migdal:1976wx,Migdal:1977rn,Eletskii:1977na,Mur:1978nb,Mur:1978ke,Popov:1978kk,Popov:1979gq} was not performed.
-Also let me notice that recently there appeared statements that spontaneous production of positrons should not occur in the problem under consideration.
-I see no serious grounds for these revisions and thereby will not review these works.
+This possibility renewed theoretical interest to the problem \cite{Godunov2017,Popov2018,Maltsev2019,Popov:2020xmd}.
+As one can see from the numerical results reported in \cite{Popov:2020xmd}, these results support those that were obtained in earlier works, although a comparison with the analytical results derived in \cite{Migdal:1976wx,Migdal:1977rn,Eletskii:1977na,Mur:1978nb,Mur:1978ke,Popov:1978kk,Popov:1979gq} was not performed.
+Additionally, it should be noted that there recently appeared statements that the spontaneous production of positrons should not occur in the problem under consideration.
+I see no serious grounds for these revisions and, thereby, will not review these works.

 {